 Once the power is back, simply reconnect the trolley to the opener to return to the garage door’s automated system.

 Hope you enjoyed our article titled Essential Garage Door Safety Features: Do You Have Them?.
 Besides "Essential Garage Door Safety Features: Do You Have Them?", feel free to browse our blog for more great content.
-Garage Door Repair Mississauga Fixadoor.
+Fixadoor Garage Doors.